 Career Pathways Department

-The Department of Career Pathways provides a variety of educational opportunities and career planning services for students.
-The goal is to provide a framework for skill development and training in which students progress systematically through a seamless system of career exploration, preparation and skill upgrades linked to academic credits and credentials.
+The Department of Career Pathways provides a variety of educational opportunities for students.
+The goal is to provide a framework for skill development and training in which students progress systematically through a system of career exploration, preparation and skill upgrades linked to academic credits and credentials.

 Traditional career pathways are four- to six-year programs of study that begin in high school and end with a postsecondary credential, such as a certificate, associate degree or baccalaureate degree.
 They may contain both academic and career and technical education (CTE) courses at the secondary and postsecondary level and are aligned with national career clusters.